-(b) GW: Each player must play a minimum of one (1) inning for GW (three (3) defensive outs) in the infield during the first four (4) innings
+(b) SW: Each player must play a minimum of one (1) inning for SW (three (3) defensive outs) in the infield during the first four (4) innings

-(c) GN, GA, GP: Each player must play a minimum of two (2) innings for GN, GA, and GP, (six (6) defensive outs), in the infield during the first four (4) innings.
+(c) SN, SA, SP: Each player must play a minimum of two (2) innings for SN, SA, and SP, (six (6) defensive outs), in the infield during the first four (4) innings.